Skip to main content

 • Difficulty with stairs;

-• Difficulty assuming toileting positions, like a male dog having trouble lifting his leg.
+• Difficulty assuming toileting positions, such as a male dog having trouble lifting his leg.

-If you notice any of these symptoms in your dog, it is recommended to schedule a vet consultation.
+If you notice any of these symptoms in your dog or cat, please schedule a visit to the vet.
 Early detection, followed up with an effective arthritis management plan, can significantly improve your pet's comfort and wellbeing.

 Visiting the vet

-During a vet appointment, they will ask some questions to assess the impact of the condition on your pet's quality of life.
-A comprehensive health examination including an orthopaedic assessment will then be conducted.
+During the vet appointment, you will be asked some questions to assess the impact of the condition on your pet's quality of life.
+A comprehensive health examination, including an orthopaedic assessment, will then be conducted.

-With these initial insights, a provisional diagnosis of probable arthritis may be identified.
+Based on these initial insights, a provisional diagnosis of probable arthritis may be identified.
 To confirm the diagnosis and rule out other causes, radiography is usually required.
-In many cases, the vet and yourself may decide to try a treatment trial to see if this will improve your pet’s quality of life.
-If successful, a treatment plan can then be developed for long-term support of the joints and control of your pet’s discomfort.
-If they fail to respond to the treatment trial, then it is important to take some X-rays.
+In many cases, you and the vet may decide to try a treatment trial to see if this will improve your pet’s quality of life.
+If successful, a treatment plan can be developed to support joints long-term and manage your pet’s discomfort.
+If they do not respond to the treatment trial, then it is important to take some X-rays.

-Working together with your vet, it is possible to tailor a plan designed to suit your dog's specific needs.
+Your vet can tailor a plan to suit your pet's specific needs.
 This will ensure they receive the best possible care to maintain their happiness and quality of life.